 In the year 2000, he poured a drink on his boss.

-Couldn’t help myself on this one.
-Jeter holding some kind of primitive telescope or something in his fourth ticker tape parade.
+I couldn’t help myself on this one.
+Here’s Jeter holding some kind of primitive telescope in his fourth ticker tape parade.

 In 2001, Jeter earns one of his many nicknames, Mr. November, with a walk-off HR off Byung Hyun Kim to tie the World Series at 2 games a piece.
 He did it in these Jordan 9s.
 These are also the cleats worn by Michael Jordan during his baseball career.